-Show of hands — how many of you look exactly like her when you’re packing for a trip?
+Show of hands — how many of you look exactly like her now that you’re trying to figure out what to pack for London and Paris in the Winter?
+Or for any trip for that matter?

 My standard wardrobe consists of T-shirts from Target, jeans from high school, and a pair of Converse sneakers (I even got married in them; my apologies to Versace, the goddess of high fashion).
 This should illustrate that I’m not fashion forward to begin with so looking “cute” on Instagram is just better reserved for those travelers without adult acne and tops exclusively by Mossimo.